josemaz/kirc-mirna/README.md

 The miRNA expression data for control and each stage are saved on:

+Anotar los nombres de archivos

 `$ ls Output/`

+#  Processing

+## 03 - Annotation

+These three phases of the process are performed by next Python script:

+`$ python Py/03-clean-biomart.py`

+The annotation and clean expression are saved on:

+`$ ls Output/`

+Anotar los nombres de archivos

 <!-- ## 02 - Mutual Information